-In 2023, sales to tag OEMs Avery Dennison and Arizon accounted for 33% and 11% of our total revenue, respectively.
+In 2024, sales to three major customers accounted for 60% of our total revenue.
 Sales concentration to a small number of OEMs decreases our bargaining power and increases the risk that our pricing or sales could decline based on actions taken by our competitors or our own failure to compete effectively.